-- 1. Candidate who has cleared n modules in B Level Revision IV (after 'A' Level) shall be exempted from n modules in B Level Revision V subject to maximum of 15 modules in all in B Level Revision V. - 2.
-Candidate who has cleared Modules, B4.5-R4, B5.2-R4, BE10-R4 and BE12-R4 under B Level Revision IV will not be entitled for any exemption provided he has already cleared all the 15 required modules under Revision V. However, if candidate, while shifting from Revision IV to Revision V, has availed all the exemption as mention in Parity Table and has less than 15 passed modules shall be eligible for exemption against any modules, B4.5-R4, B5.2-R4, BE10-R4 and BE12-R4, in Revision V subject to maximum 25 cleared modules.
+- 1. Candidate who has cleared 15 modules in B Level Revision IV (after 'A' Level) shall be exempted from n modules in B Level Revision V subject to maximum of 15 modules in all in B Level Revision V, however employability skill module is required to be passed. - 2.
+Candidate who has cleared Modules, BE2-R4, B4.5-R4, B5.2-R4, BE10-R4 and BE12-R4 under B Level Revision IV will not be entitled for any exemption provided he has already cleared all the 15 required modules under Revision V. However, if candidate, while shifting from Revision IV to Revision V, has availed maximum exemption as mention in Parity Table and has less than 15 passed modules shall be eligible for exemption against any modules, BE2-R4, B4.5-R4, B5.2-R4, BE10-R4 and BE12-R4, in Revision V subject to maximum 15 cleared modules.
 The following table illustrates the criteria

-Total modules passed as per B4.5-R4, B5.2-R4, BE10-R4 and BE12-R4 Total modules passed, after exemption as per Parity Table under Revision V Exemption 4 12 Candidate can claim exemption in any 3 modules under Revision V for which either he/she has not cleared examination or not availed exemption 2 12 Candidate can claim exemption in any 2 modules under Revision V for which either he/she has not cleared examination or not availed exemption - 4 15 No Exemption 3 12 Candidate can claim exemption in any 3 modules under Revision V for which either he/she has not cleared examination or not availed exemption
+Total modules passed as per BE2-R4, B4.5-R4, B5.2-R4, BE10-R4 and BE12-R4 Total modules passed, after exemption as per Parity Table under Revision V Exemption 4 12 Candidate can claim exemption in any 3 modules under Revision V for which either he/she has not cleared examination or not availed exemption 2 12 Candidate can claim exemption in any 2 modules under Revision V for which either he/she has not cleared examination or not availed exemption.
+Candidate will have to pass 1 more module as per R-V. 4 15 No Exemption 3 12 Candidate can claim exemption in any 3 modules under Revision V for which either he/she has not cleared examination or not availed exemption